 The Benefits of Handwork

-Give yourself a health break—pick up some stitching and reap the mindfulness benefits of simply slowing down.
+Give yourself a health break: Pick up some stitching and become mindful of the benefits of simply slowing down.

 Writer: Emily Larson

 Self-care.
 Wellness.
 Mindfulness.
 Theses are twenty-first century buzzwords that have gained importance as our amount of screen time, work hours, and speed of life increases.
 We live in a rushed society—everyone is in a hurry to get somewhere or move on to the next thing.
 We are expected to multitask, to always be available via our electronic devices.
 They are an integral, and important, part of our lives, but the pressure of being constantly connected to them can be harmful to our well-being.
 The result is often added stress and anxiety, fatigue, and exhaustion.